faecode/faedev/readme.md

 ## Development
 To add new package, just create directory withing monorepo and `yarn init` name your monorepo in format `@faedev/package-name`

+## Adding dependencies
+### Adding global development dependencies
+Install a new development dependency into monorepo root with `yarn add dependency -DW`
+### Adding global dependency
+Install a new dependency with `yarn add dependency`
+### Installing a package dependency
+To install a dependency related to a package use `yarn workspace @faedev/package-name add dependency

 ## Buliding
 To build all the packages run `yarn build`